bythealphabet/mern-boilerplate/README.md

     // rest of file....

-Now I have to add react-router-dom to storybook, by adding a decorator with the MemoryROuter from react-router-dom, into the .storybook/preview.js file.
+Now I have to add react-router-dom to Storybook, by adding a decorator with the MemoryROuter from react-router-dom, into the .storybook/preview.js file.

     import { MemoryRouter } from "react-router";